joncheryl/corona-graphs/readme.md

 # Coronavirus Analysis and Graphs

-This repo contains two related things: some Javascript that creates plots of some coronavirus data and a Jupyter Notebook with analysis of this data.
+This repo contains two related things: 1) a Jupyter Notebook with analysis of some coronavirus data and 2) some Javascript that creates [plots](https://johnsherrill.heliohost.org/corona_graphs.html) of that data.

-## Analysis of population density's relationship to infection rates
+## 1) Analysis of population density's relationship to infection rates

 Click this badge to see some analysis [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/joncheryl/corona-graphs/master?filepath=coronavirus-density-analysis.ipynb).
 If you open the notebook on binder and run it yourself, the analysis is up-to-date with the latest data.